How Palliative Care Helps Parents and Other Loved Ones

-The team approach addresses different needs and priorities, and can be flexible as needs change.
-Some family members benefit from referrals to individual or family counseling.
-Some siblings receive support through pediatric therapies such as Child Life programs, art or music.
+The team approach of palliative care addresses different needs and priorities and can be flexible as needs change.
+Some family members may benefit from referrals to individual or family counseling.
+Some siblings may receive support through pediatric therapies such as Child Life programs, art or music.

 Many parents struggle with how to talk to their children about illness.
-The palliative care team can provide guidance, resources and connections with appropriate community resources for anyone involved in a child’s life, including the school and community.
+Many siblings struggle as well.
+The palliative care team can provide guidance, resources and connections with appropriate resources for anyone involved in a child’s life, including the school and community.

 For parents in particular, dealing with the complex medical system can be a difficult and troubling task.
 Many seriously ill children have many medical providers taking care of them, and receive treatment in more than one location.
 This can add to parents feeling overwhelmed and confused by the amount of information they are given.

 Parents also struggle with making the “right” choice for their child and family.
 These decisions can range from practical issues—like whether to send a child to school during medical treatments—to more complicated ones about which medical treatments to try.
-By spending time getting to know the patient and family, the pediatric palliative care team can help them make decisions that are in line with their goals, values and beliefs.
+By spending time getting to know the patient and family, the pediatric palliative care team can help them make decisions that are in line with their goals and values.

 Jack is two-and-a-half-year-old boy who had meningitis as a baby and now has serious neurologic problems.
 In addition to his immediate family, he has a very loving extended family whose members are all very much a part of his life.
 When he gets sick and needs to come to the hospital, there are often ten or more people coming to visit and support him and his parents.